darciea/Autonomous-Mine-Navigating-Robot/README.md

 ### colour_identify.c/h
 This file contains all the functions detailed in the colour detection and response methodology section, i.e. collect_avg_readings, normalise_readings, make_master_closeness, determine_card, motor_response, and the overarching function, card_response.
 It also contains the function home_response which contains the appropriate actions to return home.

+Details of these functions are given below:
+1: collect_avg_readings: Takes 500 readings (overwriting each other) before storing 3 readings and averaging those.
+This is done for clear, red, blue, and green colour sensor.
+During testing, it was discovered that the final 3 saved readings were closer in magnitude if there were several readings before it, hence the 500 unsaved readings.
+2: normalise readings: This function takes the collected readings, finds the difference between these readings and the expected for each colour of each possible card, divides by the expected value and stores it in the array normalised_values.
+3: make_master_closeness: This short function finds the difference between the normalised values and the expected values of each card.
+4: determine_card: parses through the master_closeness array and finds the smallest value (hence corresponding to the colour which the reading is most like)
+5: motor_Response: Takes the predicted card and executes the response specified in the brief.

 ### serial.c/h
 This file contains the necessary functions to utilise the serial communication to view the colour sensor readings and for debugging purposes.

+The video of the buggy running the test maze is found here: https://youtu.be/ieVXnOMHYYI The video of the buggy running the easy maze is found here: https://youtube.com/shorts/kAJKZJEhZO8?feature=share The video of the buggy running the hard maze is found here: https://youtu.be/YRGQFnze7Yo

 # Course project - Mine navigation search and rescue